Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch1_submit_script_function.md

 title: "Submit script function"
 linkTitle: "Submit script function"
 weight: 230
---- This section describes how to submit a script.
+---This section describes how to submit a script.

 ### _FMSUB